www.accipiter.com

 |

-Accipiter develops and markets Internet application software that
+Accipiter develops and markets Internet application software

 enables web sites to deliver targeted advertising based on

-specific demographic profiles and to track individual visitors on
+specific demographic profiles and to track individual visitors

 a site.
 In April 1998, Accipiter was sold to CMG Information